Ibrahim Pasha of Egypt: Campaigns against the house of Saud

 Muhammad Ali had already begun to introduce European discipline into his army, and Ibrahim had probably received some training, but his first campaign was conducted more in the old Asiatic style than his later operations.
 The campaign lasted two years, and ended in the destruction of the House of Saud as a political power.
 Muhammad Ali landed at Yanbu, the port of Medina, in 1813.
 The holy cities had been recovered from the Saudis, and Ibrahim's task was to follow them into the desert of Nejd and destroy their fortresses.
 Such training as the Egyptian troops had received, and their artillery, gave them a marked superiority in the open field.
 But the difficulty of crossing the desert to the Saudis stronghold of Diriyah, some 400 miles east of Medina, made the conquest a very arduous one.
-Ibrahim displayed great energy and tenacity, sharing all the hardships of his army, and never allowing himself to be discouraged by failure.
-By the end of September 1818 he had forced the Saudi leader to surrender, and had taken Diriyah, which he sacked.
+By the end of September 1818 he had forced the Saudi leader Abdullah bin Saud to surrender, and had taken Diriyah, which he sacked.
+Ibrahim pasha was called in Egyptian “Qahir Al Wahhabiyyin” (annihilator of the wahhabis) for his brutality against Wahhabis.